tommypraeger/imessage_analysis/README.md

 - application/x-yaml
 - application/vnd.openxmlformats-officedocument.presentationml.presentation
 - message/rfc82

+## Notes

+### Functions

+#### Total
+This is the total number of messages sent by each person.
+It also shows what percent of the total messages each person has sent.

+#### Frequency
+This is a graph of the number of messages over time.
+You can select between graphing by the number of messages per day, per week, per month, or per year.
+You may also select whether to graph each chat member individually, or just graph the total messages for each time period.

+One future feature I may consider for this is to allow graphing of specific chat members, as opposed to having to graph every chat member when graphing individually.
+This can make it hard to follow the line of any individual member.
+Another option is to do the graphing in the front-end, as opposed to to creating the graph from the back-end and just displaying it in the front-end.
+This could make the graph more interactive rather than being a static picture.

+#### Reactions
+This is the total number of iMessage reactions each person sends, along with how many of the total reactions they send.
+It also shows how many of each kind of reaction they send, along with what proportion each reaction is of the all of the reactions they send.
+The current iMessage reactions are:
+- Like
+- Love
+- Dislike
+- Laugh
+- Emphasis
+- Question

+The numbers returned are just approximates of the actual numbers, as reaction messages are stored as regular plain text messages, and I try to figure out based on the content of each message whether it is a reaction or not.
+Unfortunately, there is no data on how many reactions a message or got or who reacted to which messages, but these could also be estimated in a similar way to how I am doing it.

+#### Starters
+This is how many times each person in a chat has "started the conversation".
+I define this as sending a new message that is not an iMessage reaction a certain amount of time after the last message has been sent.
+You can edit this amount of time, which I currently default to 60 minutes.
+I also show what percentage of the conversations are started by each person.

+#### Word/Phrase
+This is how many messages include a certain word or phrase that you enter.
+You have the option of making the search case-sensitive or case-insensitive i.e. whether I should ignore case.
+You also have the option to search separate words.
+For example, if you choose to search separate words, then "tom" will not match "tomorrow", but if you choose not to, it will.
+Punctuation is ignored in the message unless there is punctuation in the search term.
+Only the total number of messages that contain the search term is shown, not how many times the search term actually appears i.e a single message can only count once, no matter how many times it contains the search term.

+#### Message Series
+This is how many series of messages a person sends.
+A series of messages is defined as a string of messages all send my one person, where no message is sent longer than a certain amount of time of the last one (this is prevent the last message of a conversation and the first message of the next conversation from being counted in the same "messages series", if both messages were sent by the same person).
+This amount of time is configurable.
+I also show the average number of messages in each series.

+#### Word Count
+This is the average number of words in each message.

+#### Word Length
+This is the average length of each word sent.

+#### Attachments
+This is how many messages are attachments.
+Attachments are defined as anything that isn't plain text.

+#### Links
+This is how many messages include links.

+#### Emoji
+This is how many messages include emoji.

+#### Games
+This is how many messages are iMessage games.
+I approximate whether a message is an iMessage game by checking if the file type is a JPEG image and the text of the message is iMessage game text.
+I also show how many times each person starts a game and what percentage of games they start.

+#### Tweets
+This is how many messages are shared tweets.

+#### All Caps
+This shows how many messages are completely capitalized.
+A message must contain letters (i.e. not just emoji or an attachment) to be considered to be all caps.

+#### File Type
+This shows how many messages are of a specific file type.
+The only file types that I made searchable are listed above in the Using a CSV section.

+#### All: All functions (except a few that require more input)
+This runs all functions and puts them in a table except for Frequency, Word/Phrase, and File Type, because they take special input.

 ## Contributing
 - Add unit tests to make sure this actually works.
 - Add more functions.
 Be creative!